Go to Reviews.org US Edition

 Spintel runs on the Optus 4G network and plans are not locked into any contract, so you can leave at any time.

 Not sold on Spintel?
 See more popular mobile broadband plans:

 It doesn’t have as much data as it used to, but the $60 Optus Choice Plus Data Plan is still a good deal.
 You’ll pay $60 a month for 100GB of data, which works out to around 23GB per week.
 If you go over, speeds are capped at 1.5Mbps, which means no excess data charges.
 This Optus plan also includes Optus Sport + OS Fitness but, unfortunately, it’s not unmetered, so factor that into your monthly usage.

 Unlike the Spintel mobile broadband plan above, Optus lets you choose between bringing your own modem or you can pay off a 5G Portable WiFi modem for $434.88, split across either 12, 24 or 36 months.
 This Optus mobile broadband modem has 5G capability, can connect up to 32 devices and has a 4,500mAh battery for up to nine hours of use.

 Here are more popular Optus mobile broadband plans:

 Best Telstra mobile broadband plan

-Another plus is you’ll get access to Telstra’s expanding 5G network as well as data-free Apple Music and sports streaming.
+Another plus is you’ll get access to Telstra’s expanding 5G network as well as data-free Apple Music and select sports streaming for selected services.
 You can also share your data with up to 10 eligible services on the same account.